proc_signal()

 This function is instrumented with trace level logging.
 It includes the following fields for debugging purposes:

-• pid: The PID of the child process.
+pid: The PID of the child process.sig: The signal being sent.

 Notes

-• If a process with the specified PID is found, the signal specified by the sig parameter is sent to that process.
+proc_signal()function sends a signal to the child process identified by its PID. - If a process with the specified PID is found, the signal specified by the

-• Sending signals to processes enables inter-process communication and process control.
+kill()function, which allows sending signals to processes identified by their process ID. - Sending signals to processes enables inter-process communication and process control.
 Signals can be used for various purposes, such as terminating a process, handling specific events, or requesting actions from the receiving process.